BlitzKraft/vimDDR/README.md

 ### Just a little fun excercise for vim practice
-Runs within the terminal.
+* Runs within the terminal.
 Keeps score along the way.
+* Made giant the default option.
+Seems to be more playable that way

 #### Dependencies
 * getch - pypi package